 Middle of the road?
 Try hickory or cherry.

-And if you want a full in your face mesquite flavor, well, use mesquite.
-But prepared for it to possibly overpower a lot of the tilapia flavor.
+If you want a full in your face mesquite flavor, well, use mesquite.
+Just be prepared for it to possibly overpower a lot of the tilapia flavor.

 - Contains most popular flavors- Apple, Mesquite, Hickory, and Cherry